Amanda Lane, Executive Director

 Serving as the Board Secretary at CRP, Hind Katkhuda is a Jordanian that is very keen on giving back to her country by being involved in CRP.
 Currently completing her MBA at UC Berkeley, Haas, Hind has volunteered in various capacities over the past 10 years to help refugees resettled in the U.S. Prior to business school, Hind worked to develop solar plants across the U.S. at Recurrent Energy, one of the largest solar project developers in the country.
 Hind previously received a BS in Environmental Engineering from Yale University, and an MS in Civil Engineering from Stanford University.

-Patrick Gaffney, Board Member
+Patrick Gaffney, Treasurer

 Michael Reeber, Board Member